Declarative Sharing in Native Apps: Limitations¶

 - Declarative Sharing migration

-Migration support for switching from data shares to declarative sharing in native apps is unavailable.
+Migration support for switching from data shares to Declarative Sharing in the Native App framework is unavailable.

 Naming and Configuration Constraints¶